 Every day you don’t fix your TMJ, it’s costing you precious time... making recovery more difficult.

 You know your TMJ needs help.
 But you don’t know how to make it better.
 And you feel overwhelmed by the conflicting treatment advice.

 But there’s good news – it’s easier than you think to fix it.

-And once you understand the power of MIRO Therapy®, you won’t want to settle for shots, drugs or surgery anymore.
+And once you understand the power of MIRO Therapy®, you won’t want to settle for trying shots, drugs or surgery anymore.